 Boosting NHS productivity with workforce data and insights

 Productivity is a crucial focus for NHS organisations, given the current impact managing a vast and diverse workforce can often have on efficiency.
 Reliance on outdated processes and fragmented staffing systems has often led to ineffective staffing and unnecessary costs.
-And without real-time access to workforce data, NHS organisations are forced to react to staffing issues at the last minute instead of managing them proactively.
+And without real-time access to NHS workforce statistics, organisations are forced to react to staffing issues at the last minute instead of managing them proactively.
 Below, we outline the challenges organisations face when it comes to workforce insights, and how a data-driven solution can enhance NHS workforce productivity.

 One example of this in practice is access to data relating to shift lead times – if systems enable managers to identify the average lead times for different shift bookings, they can more easily and accurately decide the appropriate time to broadcast, or escalate, specific shifts to maximise fill rates.
 As a result, managers can save time on delivering crucial actions, feel reassured that decisions are backed by data and help minimise staffing spend.